olivierfriard/boris_docs/index.rst

 --------------------------------------------------------------------------------------------------------------------------------------------

 BORIS saves the configuration (user preferences, windows position, widgets position) in a configuration file.
-This file is named **.boris** and it is saved on the home directory of the current user (/home/user/.boris for Linux, C:\Users\user\.boris for Microsoft Windows and
+This file is named **.boris** and it is saved on the home directory of the current user:

+* /home/user/.boris for Linux

+* C:\\Users\\user\\.boris for Microsoft Windows

-/Users/user/.boris for MacOS).
+* /Users/user/.boris for MacOS

 If you have some trouble using BORIS try to close the program, delete this file and relaunch BORIS.

 The **recent projects list** is saved on the **.boris_recent_projects** file in the home directory of the current user.